dh-trier/coleto/README.md

 # coleto

-Text comparison or collation tool based on Python
+This is a text comparison tool writen in Python.